By using this site, you agree to the Privacy Policy and Terms of Use.

 Why might irisin be relevant to multiple sclerosis treatment?

 MS is characterised by myelin loss and oligodendrocyte destruction driven by autoimmune inflammation.
-The new research shows irisin suppresses pro-inflammatory cytokines (TNF-α, IL-17) and protects myelin-producing cells in preclinical models.
+The Mass General Brigham and UKE research shows irisin suppresses pro-inflammatory cytokines (TNF-α, IL-17) and protects myelin-producing cells in preclinical models.
 This provides a molecular explanation for why exercise improves MS symptoms and suggests irisin could be a therapeutic target to enhance neuroprotection.

 When might irisin-based drugs become available to MS patients?